Uutechnic Group’s information policy

 - strategically important matters and substantial changes in financial situation and future prospects

 - new orders that are significant because of their value (approx. 10 % of turnover) or size, and orders that are important openings in terms of new customer groups, new markets or new technology

 - mergers and acquisitions and financing arrangements, as well as significant investments

 - significant cooperation agreements and business restructuring arrangements

-- changes in the Board of Directors or Management Team
+- changes in the Board of Directors or change of CEO

 - business organisation changes in the Group and significant co-determination procedures